Removing Teeth for Braces May be the Biggest Mistake

 - Sleep Apnea

 Some of these problems may not happen right away, but they eventually occur.
 The main cause is a decrease in the size, volume and position of the jaws.
 Teeth extractions and braces shrink the mouth.
 The teeth come backwards and bring bone with them.
-The tongue space is reduced and the tongue is drawn closer to the airway and the lower jaw is retruded.
-And all this happens in childhood when the face and the entire body are supposed to be “growing.”
+Much facial bone is lost and deformed during retraction.
+The tongue space is reduced and the tongue is drawn closer to the airway and the lower jaw is reversed.
+And all this happens in childhood when the face and the entire body are supposed to be “growing outward.”
 After braces comes retainers that retain and prevent the jaw structure from growing after the orthodontic treatment is complete.
-Better wear that retainer forever or your teeth may not stay straight!
-Then what happens is forever later is you have the same underdeveloped small face and airway for the rest of your life.
+Better wear that retainer forever or your teeth may not stay straight.
+Forever later you have the same underdeveloped small face for the rest of your life.
 Sleep apnea and TMJ here we come.

 When Children Should get Braces or Invisalign?

 Your child should be evaluated by a qualified dental professional no later than ages of 4- 6.
 Some kids may be a little small and others may be very small and need a lot of help at a younger age.
 For one child, orthodontic growth treatment may need to be started at age 3-4 and for others starting at 9 or 10 years old may be fine.
 80% of facial growth is done by age 12 and by then the problem will already have happened.
 Timing is everything.
 It is best to promote growth prior to getting crowding, crooked teeth and bite problems.
 At this point, there are already problems.
 There is not a best or one magical appliance.
 There are really three issues:

 - creating enough space for teeth and the tongue